NataliaEde/Classification-Problem-of-Bank-s-Telemarketing-Campaign/README.md

 Our goal is to build a model to predict if a prospect will subscribe to a term deposit campaign.

 Using historical data,  we build a model to predict future investors in bank term deposit in order to develop a targeted telemarketing strategy for the bank of Portugal.

+Data Analysis and Coding Technicalities

+We analyze the data to determine the rate of subscribers per category within each feature.

+We used a loop function to calculate the percentage of subscribers from prospects contacted  We extracted a data set for each feature and the subscribed column.
+We used the size() method to count the number of instances while  applying a pivot function to create a column for ‘yes’ and ‘no’ to calculate the percentage rate per each category (e.g. university graduates, high school graduates) within a feature (e.g. education, marital).
+In the second part of the loop function, we plotted the results for each feature.
+We will touch upon a few graphs we generated.

+Age